phossa/phossa-shared/README.md

 Introduction
 ---

-Phossa-shared is the shared (common) package required by all other phossa packages.
+Phossa-shared is the shared package required by all other phossa packages.

 Installation
 ---